dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/standalone-with-identity/qrcodes-for-authenticator-apps.md

 ## Set the TOTP organization name

 Set the site name in the app settings file of the client project.
 Use a meaningful site name that users can identify easily in their authenticator app.
 Developers usually set a site name that matches the company's name.
-Examples: Yahoo, Amazon, Etsy, Microsoft, Zoho.
 We recommend limiting the site name length to 30 characters or less to allow the site name to display on narrow mobile device screens.

 In the following example, the the company name is `Weyland-Yutani Corporation` (&copy;1986 20th Century Studios [*Aliens*](https://www.20thcenturystudios.com/movies/aliens)).